Discovering Symmetry Groups with Flow Matching: Symmetry Discovery via Flow Matching

 \paragraph{Objective.} The CFM objective on Lie groups is similar to the Euclidean case and is given by

-where $x_t$ follows the exponential curve defined previously, $p_t(x_t \mid x_1)$ is the distribution of points along the exponential curves, and $\mathcal{G}$ is a Riemannian metric on the Lie group, which equips the manifold with an inner product on each tangent space, allowing us to measure distances along the manifold.
+where $x_1 \sim q$, $x_t$ is defined by Eq.~\eqref{eq:tranform}, $p_t(x_t \mid x_1)$ is the distribution of points along the paths, and $\mathcal{G}$ is a Riemannian metric on the Lie group, which equips the manifold with an inner product on each tangent space, allowing us to measure distances along the manifold.
 We use a left-invariant metric as it is completely determined by the inner product on the Lie algebra $\mathfrak{g}$ and the push-forward of the left action is an isometry, making computations simpler.
 The specific form of this metric is determined by the structure of the Lie group under consideration.

+Although transformations are sampled from a broad hypothesis group during training, the flow-matching objective implicitly filters out transformations that are not true symmetries of the data.
+When a sampled transformation preserves the data distribution, applying it to a data point produces another statistically valid sample, and the resulting interpolation paths induce consistent training signals across many data points.
+In contrast, transformations that do not preserve the data distribution produce inconsistent targets: different data points yield incompatible directions, which cancel out when the model averages training signals.
+As a result, only transformations that are globally consistent with the data admit a coherent vector field, and the learned symmetry distribution concentrates its probability mass on the true symmetry group.